Nebulius/grav-plugin-static-social-embeds/README.md

 ## Configuration

 Before configuring this plugin, you should copy the `user/plugins/static-social-embeds/static-social-embeds.yaml` to `user/config/plugins/static-social-embeds.yaml` and only edit that copy.

+Note that if you use the admin plugin, a file with your configuration, and named static-social-embeds.yaml will be saved in the `user/config/plugins/` folder once the configuration is saved in the admin.

 Here is the default configuration and a short explanation of available options.
 Extensive explanations are available in the admin page of the plugin.